 Remember if you want to get a group of friends or colleagues together and hire me to one of these or many other tours for you, just leave a comment below, and I’ll get back to you via email.

 I’ll also be popping up on other regular walks for London Walks, including Greenwich, Royal London, the British Museum, Plague Fire and Revolution to mention just a few, as well as guiding public tours in Parliament 12th May, 2nd June, 7th July.
-Get in touch via the comments box if you want to know more.
+Get in touch via the contact form if you want to know more.